Climate Action Now (CAN) – Bring climate education to your state, district, community, school, home…

 • Empower students with the 21st Century Skills of critical thinking, creativity, communication, and collaboration and learn how to facilitate student climate action projects in your school and community.

 Research indicates that most professional development is a mile wide and an inch deep and much of it is ineffective in transforming classroom practice and student learning.
 Our approach is different: we go a mile deep.
 We offer an effective, systemic approach to professional development that enables you to try out new ideas within a supportive and collaborative team environment.
-Our year-long CAN program will challenge you to improve your teaching and enhance student learning, and incorporates research-based best PD practices, including:
+Our Teachers CAN program will challenge you to improve your teaching and enhance student learning, and incorporates research-based best PD practices, including:

 Content-focused on teaching/learning strategies for your classroom and aligned with your educational learning standards.